ayushmaan-saxena1/oauth-token-generation/README.md

 - The user enters their email and clicks "Login".
 - After successful login, the input and button are hidden and a message is shown.
 - The function fetches a JWT from the IdP and returns it to the website for authentication or API calls.
+- The JWT is then used to authenticate the user in the ServiceNow instance.